rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 Using cookies can put your site at risk of <abbr title="Cross-Site Request Forgery">CSRF</abbr> because JavaScript can also read cookies.
 If you're dealing with money and sensitive information then you want to use `httpOnly` and secure cookies which can not be accessed by JavaScript.
 [CSRF protection with JSON Web Tokens](https://stackoverflow.com/questions/35291573/csrf-protection-with-json-web-tokens/35347022#35347022){:target="\_blank" rel="noopener"}

+I'll investigate further into make a more secure method of handling authentication using `httpOnly` cookies and graphql.
+Make this another post in the near future.

 If you have any feedback please write in the comments below or [tweet me](https://twitter.com/share?text=Send JWT tokens from client to GraphQL server @richardkotze &url=https://www.richardkotze.com/coding/send-jwt-client-apollo-graphql&hashtags=javascript,reactjs,graphql){:target="\_blank" rel="noopener"}.